Defence Scenario: Cyber Polygon 2020 Technical Exercise Write-up

 The next vulnerability buried in the game service related to JWT signature algorithm change.

-It was present in the decode
+It was present in the decode method of the JsonWebToken class.

 The following lines deserve a closer look:

-algorithm has been transmitted in the token, converts that line to an RSA public key, which is further used to verify the token signature.
+The application loads the line with the service public key from the configuration file and, where an RS256 algorithm has been transmitted in the token, converts that line to an RSA public key, which is further used to verify the token signature.

-JWT field, the HMAC symmetric algorithm will be used for token signature verification, and exactly this public key line will be used as a key to verify the token signature.
+Note that if any other value is transmitted in the algorithm parameter, the public key line will not be converted.
+If the HS256 value is sent to the alg JWT field, the HMAC symmetric algorithm will be used for token signature verification, and exactly this public key line will be used as a key to verify the token signature.

 This is how this weakness was exploited by the Red Team:

-, the attackers received the service public key from thepublic_key
+1. By sending a request http://example.com/api/auth/third_party, the attackers received the service public key from the public_key field of the output JSON object.

-JWT field and signing the token, with the service public key line used as a secret for the HMAC algorithm. - By sending a request
+2. Having obtained the public key, the Red Team could generate a valid JWT token for any user by sending the HS256 value to the alg JWT field and signing the token, with the service public key line used as a secret for the HMAC algorithm.

-on behalf of the user for whom the token was generated, the Red Team obtained the user's phone number and checked it for a flag.
+3. By sending a request http://example.com/api/me on behalf of the user for whom the token was generated, the Red Team obtained the user's phone number and checked it for a flag.

 To protect against this vulnerability, the following recommendation could have helped: when working with JWT, you better use only one signature algorithm at a time — either symmetric or asymmetric.
-Thus, the easiest fix would be:backend/app/lib/json_web_token.rb
+Thus, the easiest fix would be:

-field, the token will be marked as invalid and the Red Team will not be able to access the application on behalf of other users by signing tokens with the service public key.
+Now, if you send a value other than RS256 to the token's alg field, the token will be marked as invalid and the Red Team will not be able to access the application on behalf of other users by signing tokens with the service public key.

 YAML Insecure Deserialisation